F25-420-5W6-S2/test-1-condolounge-alaakd/CondoLounge/readme.md

 5. Change the Registration page to add an Building, Condo and Default role to user (3%) maybe done

-6. Create a repo method to get all the Users for a Building (3%)
+6. Create a repo method to get all the Users for a Building (3%) done
-7. Create a repo method to get all the Condos for a Building (3%)
+7. Create a repo method to get all the Condos for a Building (3%) maybe done